Nepetalactone: Mechanism of action

 Felidae olfactory receptor exposure to nepetalactones or nepetalactols induces β-endorphin secretion in the blood; this endorphin release in turn activates μ-opioid receptors as an agonist, thus working in a similar manner as morphine or other opioids.
 Naloxone, a μ-opioid receptor antagonist, is known to block the effects of nepetalactones and nepetalactols in domestic cats, which supports this endorphin related mechanism of action.
 Repeated exposure to nepetalactones or nepetalactols does not induce opioid withdrawals in Felidae, probably because endogenous β-endorphin secretion is controlled. (cis,trans)- and (trans,cis)-nepetalactones have both been shown to function as cat attractants in domestic cats in studies of poor quality.
 Both isomers occur in catnip for example, but the (cis,trans)-isomer is the major one.

 Evolutionary reasons for the effects

 Felidae react to plants that contain nepetalactones by licking them and rubbing them in their fur.
 Nepetalactones and nepetalactols repel some disease-causing insects.
 For example, nepetalactols are able to repel Aedes albopictus.
-The cats typically hunt other animals by stalking them.
-This requires being still or slow movements, which allow insects to bite the cat more easily.
-This would make evolutionary pressure select for the behavior of rubbing of natural insect repellent.
-This was proposed to be the reason for this widely preserved behavioral trait in Felidae in a paper published in 2021.
+Cats typically hunt other animals by stalking them, which requires that they remain still or move slowly.
+This allows insects to bite them more easily.
+It has been proposed that evolutionary pressure selected for the behavior of rubbing these plants because of their insect repellent properties.